cibseven/cibseven-docker/README.md

 argument.
 Possible values for `DISTRO` are:
 * `tomcat`
 * `wildfly`
-* `run` (if the Camunda Platform version already supports it)
+* `run` (if the CIB seven version already supports it)

-The `VERSION` argument is the Camunda Platform version you want to build, i.e. `7.17.0`.
+The `VERSION` argument is the CIB seven version you want to build, i.e. `7.17.0`.

 ```
-docker build -t camunda-bpm-platform \
+docker build -t cibseven \
   --build-arg DISTRO=${DISTRO} \
   --build-arg VERSION=${VERSION} \
   .